omicsNLP/MetaboliteNER/README.md

 where the arguments of `mm.train` are:
 * `textfile`: the filename of the training text file - e.g. "TrainingSet.txt"
 * `annotfile`: the filename of the training annotation file - e.g. "TrainingSetAnnot.tsv"
-* `glovefile`: None, or the filename of the glove file - e.g. "glove.6B.300d.txt"
+* `glovefile`: None, or the filename of the GloVe file - e.g. "glove.6B.300d.txt"
 * `runname`: Part of the output filenames.